david672orford/tech-for-teaching/file-formats/video/index.md

 thousand patents which supposedly apply to the MPEG standards.

-In 1997 MPEG LA charged $4 for an MPEG-2 encoder or decoder and $6 for a device which needs both.
+In 1997 MPEG LA charged $4 for an MPEG-2 encoder or decoder and $6 for a device which needed both.
 Market forces have pushed prices down.
-As of 2015 MPEG LA charged about $0.10 for each H.264 encoder or decoder in a consumer device such as a video camera or a computer and $0.16 for a device which does both.
+As of 2015 MPEG LA charged about $0.10 for each H.264 encoder or decoder in a consumer device such as a video camera or a computer and $0.16 for a device which did both.
 Paying
 $0.16 royalty on a $200 video camera or a $600 iPhone is no big deal.
 But it is a serious problem for publishers of free software.